 I was scheduled to have Ayurvedic treatment every day, so with some caution, went along to meet Dr U on my first day.

 As soon as I walked into the ‘hospital’, I was greeted by a VERY strong smell of incense and herbs and oils.
 I looked around and couldn’t see anyone, so about to turn around, when out of nowhere appeared a very attractive Indian lady called Shira who beamed at me and welcomed me.
 Her English was poor, but she handed me a form to complete, gave me a pen and beckoned me to sit down and write.
 The form asked me details of my health history and current health problems.
 At that point, I’d been having quite a few migraines, so made a note of that.

 Finally, after about 15 minutes of waiting, I met the man himself, Dr U who invited me into a tiny room which fit a table and two chairs only.
 We both squeezed in and Dr U went through my health history and made some mutterings, looked a bit concerned and made some notes on the sheet.
 It was different, but not wildly different to my experience of going to see the GP in London.
 I described my symptoms, and the doctor then attempts to make a diagnosis and then prescribes some interventions.

 This is where the two methods separate completely.

 I’d imagined that a milk bath would require me to sit in a bath of milk.
-But again, my mental model needed to adapt, as this milk bath consisted of me lying on a big black, solid massage table where a man and a woman rubbed herbs all over my body and then threw buckets of hot milk all over me.
+But again, my mental model needed to adapt, as that wasn’t the case at all.
+Instead, the milk bath required me to lie on a big black, solid massage table where a man and a woman rubbed herbs all over my body, whilst heating up mil that they then threw all over me!
 It was a very strange experience, almost like I was there, but not there.